 - Click Create Campaign.

 - Click Share blog updates.

-- Enter a campaign name and choose a list.
+- Enter a campaign name and choose an audience.

 - Click Begin.

 You'll choose the RSS feed you want to use and other settings on the RSS Feed step.

 - Type your feed's URL in the RSS Feed URL field.